LEOPARD GECKO CARESHEET

 These should all be measured by a digital thermometer and hydrometer.

-If you decide to go for a Deep Heat Projector, make sure you have slate, or a rock hide underneath it which will act as a basking platform for your gecko.
+Make sure you have slate, or a rock hide underneath your heat bulb which will act as a basking platform for your gecko.

-I would highly recommend avoiding red bulbs, basking lamps, and heat rocks.
-All of these are either inappropriate or dangerous for Leopard Geckos.
+I would highly recommend avoiding red bulbs and heat rocks.
+These are either inappropriate or dangerous for Leopard Geckos.

 I feed my adults 2 or 3 medium Dubia Cockroaches every 2 - 4 days.